LiYuhang9527/Cuki-Artifact-WSS-Estimation/README.md

 - cache system: https://github.com/shadowcache/Cuki-Artifact-Alluxio

 ## Experimental Environment
-Meces is implemented on Alluxio, which is compiled using Maven and run with Java.
+Cuki is implemented on Alluxio, which is compiled using Maven and run with Java.
 It also relies on Presto and Hive to function properly.

 To save you the trouble of setting up all these components, we provide two ways to get a pre-prepared environment.
 You can SSH into our pre-prepared machine in the AWS Cloud or deploy the environment yourself.